Kava Tulua M.A., Executive Director,

 Mr. Jalpa graduated from California State University at San Jose with a Bachelor of Arts in Sociology and a minor in Mexican American Studies.
 Prior to that, he earned an Associate of Arts Degree in Individual Studies from Foothill College and a Family Development Credential (FDC) from College of San Mateo.
 Mr. Jalpa is a member of the Apostolic Assembly Church in East Palo Alto.
 There, he has served as a leader in different areas such as, Sunday School Superintendent and Sunday School teacher for children, teens and couples.
 He also volunteered as Director of the Juniors Ministry for several years and is currently Coordinator of the Second Harvest Food Bank distribution at Apostolic Assembly Church.

-Kala Lacey is the program assistant for Youth East Palo Alto (YouthEPA) and is a native to East Palo Alto.
+Kala is a native of East Palo Alto.
 She first joined YouthEPA as a participant her sophomore year of high school, to empower her peers to avoid the stigma of underage drinking and drug abuse among youth in her community.
-Before working at One East Palo Alto, Kala previously worked at Ravenswood City School District as an after school program assistant.
-Kala is a second year college student at Cañada College majoring in Education with a minor in Business.
-She has a long standing commitment to her community with eight years of volunteer experience working with local faith based organizations.
+Prior to One East Palo Alto, Kala worked at Ravenswood City School District as an afterschool program assistant.
+Kala is a third year college student at Cañada College majoring in Education with a minor in Business.
+She has a long standing commitment to her community with eight years of volunteer experience working with local faith-based organizations.

 Please include One East Palo Alto in your charitable giving.

 One East Palo Alto Program Quick Links

 YouthEPA has a fancy new logo!
 Let us know what you think.